plone/plone.docker/README.md

 ## Usage

 Choose either single Plone instance or ZEO cluster.
-It is unadvaisable to use following configurations for production.
+It is inadvisable to use following configurations for production.

 ### Start a single Plone instance